mariyahendriksen/ecir2022_category_to_image_retrieval/README.md

-# Extending CLIP for Category-to-image Retrieval in E-commerce
+# Extending CLIP for Category-to-Image Retrieval in E-commerce

 This repository contains the code used for the experiments in "[Extending CLIP for Category-to-image Retrieval in E-commerce](https://mariyahendriksen.github.io/files/ecir22.pdf)" published at ECIR 2022.